ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 ## Database Configuration
 {: #database-configuration}

-Lists or Changes configurable settings on a deployment.
+List or change configurable settings on a deployment.
 The new configuration is specified in a JSON file or JSON string of settings.
 Settings vary by database type, see _Changing the Database Configuration_ for [PostgreSQL](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-changing-configuration) or for [Redis](/docs/services/databases-for-redis?topic=databases-for-redis-changing-configuration).

 ### `ibmcloud cdb deployment-configuration-schema`
 {: #deployment-configuration-schema}